florisvlasveld/vea/README.md

 - `--quiet`: Suppress printing output to the console
 - `--debug`: Outputs debug information to the console

-Run `vea generate --help` to view all available options.
+Run `vea daily --help` to view all available options.

 ### AI Summary Engine